yacinecheikh/custom-linux/README.md

 ### Community repository
-You can reset the Alpine mirrors and enable community repositories by running `setup-apkrepos`.
+You can reconfigure the Alpine mirrors and enable community repositories by running `setup-apkrepos`.
+This will modify the `/etc/apk/repositories` mirror list.

-The use of community packages is the reason why I am releasing build instructions instead of a pre-built image, as I do not know if I am allowed to distribute these packages myself.

 ## Udisks2